 Big slabs of ice are sliding over and under each other within Europa's ice shell, a new study suggests.
 The Jovian satellite may thus be the only solar system body besides Earth to possess a system of plate tectonics.

 The new results come less than a year after plumes of water vapor were spotted erupting from Europa's south polar region.
-That find excited astrobiologists a great deal, because it suggested that a robotic probe may be able to sample the moon's subsurface ocean of liquid water at a distance, without even touching down.
+That find excited astrobiologists a great deal, because it suggested that a robotic probe may be able to sample the moon's subsurface ocean of liquid water at a distance.

-"There have been a lot of recent exciting discoveries [about Europa]," Kattenhorn said.
-"All taken together, as NASA starts thinking about future missions, I'm hoping it will be pretty clear: This [Europa] is the obvious choice."
+"As NASA starts thinking about future missions, I'm hoping it will be pretty clear: This [Europa] is the obvious choice," Kattenhorn said.

 Kattenhorn and co-author Louise Prokter, of Johns Hopkins University's Applied Physics Laboratory, studied photos of Europa taken by NASA's Galileo spacecraft, which orbited Jupiter from 1995 until 2003.

 The researchers used the images to reconstruct the recent geological history of a 52,000-square-mile (134,000-square-kilometer) swath of Europa — an area about the size of the state of Alabama.
 They noticed that the region changed over time, with some surface features becoming mismatched relative to the architecture captured in earlier images.